raphaelsty/cherche/README.md

 # Cherche

 Cherche (search in French) allows you to create a simple neural search pipeline using pre-trained language models.
-Cherche find the right documents from the list of JSON using the keys of your choice.
+Cherche find the right documents from a list of JSON using the keys of your choice.

 ![Alt text](./docs/explain.png)